Support sea turtle conservation worldwide by adopting a sea turtle today.

 Adult Weight: Up to 132 lbs (60 kg)

 The Kemp’s ridley is the smallest of the sea turtles, and also the most endangered.
-It has a restricted range, nesting only along the Caribbean shores of northern Mexico and in Texas, U.S.A.
+It has a restricted range, nesting only along the Gulf of Mexico shores of northern Mexico and in Texas, U.S.A.
 Fifty years ago, the Kemp’s ridley nearly went extinct.
 Although this species now shows signs of recovery thanks to a long-term, dedicated multinational conservation effort, its population is still only a small fraction of what it was when it was first discovered in the 1940s.
 Unlike most sea turtle species, Kemp’s ridleys nest during the day.

 flatback-turtle